 How detailed does an agenda have to be?

-OMA requires the agenda to "specif[y] the nature of the business to be discussed."
+OMA requires the agenda to specify the nature of the business to be discussed.
 The R.I.
-Supreme Court has interpreted this to mean the agenda must provide reasonably specific notice to the public, so that agenda items that merely say, for example, "Old Business" or "Reports" are improper.
+Supreme Court has interpreted this to mean the agenda must provide reasonably specific notice to the public, so that agenda items that merely say, for example, "Old Business" or "Reports" are inadequate.

 Can a public body add items to the agenda at the meeting?